French Citizenship by Marriage

 The prefecture does not take your word that your marriage is real.
 You must demonstrate both affective and material community of life through documentation:

-• Joint tax declarations (avis d'imposition commune) — ideally covering the full four-year period
+- Joint tax declarations (avis d'imposition commune) — ideally covering the full qualifying period

-In many cases — particularly when the foreign spouse is from a country the administration considers "high risk" for marriages of convenience — the prefecture will order a police investigation (enquete de police).
+In some cases, the prefecture will order a police investigation (enquete de police).
 Officers may visit your home, interview neighbors, or request separate questioning of each spouse.
-This is not a reflection of suspicion about your specific marriage.
-It is standard procedure for certain demographic profiles.
+This is not necessarily a reflection of suspicion about your specific marriage.

-If you have separated at any point during the marriage (even briefly), or if you filed taxes separately for a year, this creates a "rupture de communaute de vie" that can be used to oppose your declaration.
+If you have separated at any point during the marriage, or if you filed taxes separately for a year, these facts may raise questions about a "rupture de communaute de vie".
 The burden is on you to explain the gap — perhaps work relocation, illness, or family obligations — and prove the community resumed.

 The B2 Language Requirement (New for 2026)